great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py imports"
    ```

-3. Run the following code to create a temporary Data Context and connect to sample data:
+3. Create a temporary Data Context and connect to sample data.

    In Python, a Data Context provides the API for interacting with many common GX objects.

-   In the following code, a Data Context is initialized and then used to read the contents of a `.csv` file into a Batch of sample data:
+   Run the following code to initialize a Data Context and then use it to read the contents of a `.csv` file into a Batch of sample data:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py set up"
    ```

+   You'll use this sample data to test your Expectations.

 3. Create an Expectation.